In this series, PA Raven will address the 4 goals of the Vaxxed movies leadership (1). Those goals are as follows:

 It’s reasonable to believe that most claimants would file their cases under NVICP if the amendments listed above were to be enacted into law.
 The extended statute of limitations, expanded Table List of injuries (for which causation may not need to be proven) and increased payment amounts are valid reasons to do so.
 Attorneys fees are also paid under the program for the vast majority of cases, win or lose.

 This approach seems to strike the right balance.
-It ensures the supply of vaccines remains stable for the public, enhances the benefits and availability of the NVICP to those who are injured by vaccines, and establishes liability for vaccine manufacturers and doctors to ensure safer products for the public.
+It ensures the supply of vaccines remains stable for the public, enhances the benefits and availability of the NVICP to those who are injured by vaccines, and enhances liability for vaccine manufacturers and doctors to ensure safer products for the public.

 The Vaxxed leadership has called for complete repeal of the NVICP.
 This would almost certainly result in severe shortages of vaccines for those who choose to vaccinate their children, while eliminating an important option for victims seeking compensation.
 Parents decide the vaccination issue, and must be able to determine the compensation venue that best suits them.
 It’s reckless and dangerous to completely repeal NVICP, and should not be done.
 Amending NVICP is a common sense approach, worthy of a robust debate, and is in the public interest.